adityasurana/Whether-user-will-click-Advertisement/README.md

         'Country': Country of consumer
         'Timestamp': Time at which consumer clicked on Ad or closed window 'Clicked on Ad': 0 or 1 indicated clicking on Ad

+**Creating a jointplot showing Area Income versus Age:-**

+**Creating a jointplot showing the kde distributions of Daily Time spent on site vs. Age:-**

+**Creating a jointplot of 'Daily Time Spent on Site' vs. 'Daily Internet Usage':-**